Umair-Iqbal-debug/Umair-Iqbal-debug/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning full-stack development
+- 🌱 I’m currently learning full-stack development and C.
 - 👯 I’m looking to collaborate on any interesting projects whether thats mobile dev or web dev
 - 🤔 I’m looking for help with landing an internship
 - 📫 How to reach me: iqbalumairi@gmail.com